imarsman/p/README.md

 following a page's output.
 It would be interesting to know why this was important in the original.
 I have implemented this in Golang.

+One issue I have found with Go is that I can't get the code to get stdin then wait on stdin every 22 lines.
+So, currently there is no ability to read from stdin.

 ## Man page

 [Found here}(https://9fans.github.io/plan9port/man/man1/p.html)